lukekaalim/react-construct/README.md

 ```

 ### Best Practices for Resolvers
 While (hopefully) easy to use (but a little difficult to grok), it is important to identity some best practices so you don't get caught out by any pit traps.
-Ultimatley a resolver is simply a function, and it can do all the things a function can normally do.
+Ultimately a resolver is simply a function, and it can do all the things a function can normally do.

  - **Keep your resolvers simple**
     - Ideally, a resolver is simply a wrapper around a component or some external function.
 Perform some simple validation, or maybe some switching, but don't try to put too much application logic in them.